Children’s rights

-While children are one third of the world’s population and, thus, play a significant role in the global economy – as consumers, young workers (see: ILO Minimum Age Convention, 1973 (No. 138), family members of workers, future workers or employers, as well as members of the communities and environments in which business operates – they are also one of the most vulnerable groups exposed to negative impacts from business.
+While children are one-third of the world’s population and, thus, play a significant role in the global economy – as consumers, young workers (see: ILO Minimum Age Convention, 1973 (No. 138), family members of workers, future workers or employers, as well as members of the communities and environments in which business operates – they are also one of the most vulnerable groups exposed to negative impacts from business.
 As stated by the former Special Representative of the UN Secretary-General on Business and Human Rights, Professor John Ruggie, “[c]hildren are among the most marginalized and vulnerable members of society and can be disproportionately, severely, and permanently impacted by business activities, operations, and relationships”.

-Businesses can impact the rights of children in various ways.
-Business impacts on children may also be aggregated with other impacts (e.g. a girl may face additional impacts because of the combination of her sex and age) so it is important for impacts on children to be viewed from an intersectional lens.
-Adverse impacts on children’s rights may be linked to, for example, marketing (e.g. advertisements promoting ‘unrealistic body images that can lead to eating disorders; advertisements relying on gender stereotypes; promotion of breast milk substitutes for babies under the age of 6 months), distribution of products (e.g. violent computer games, gender-specific toys that based on gender stereotypes influence perception of male/female roles), environmental and land impacts (affecting the ability of local communities s to sustain themselves, as well as affecting their health and right to food and water, which disproportionately impact on children).
+Adverse impacts on children’s rights may be linked to, for example, marketing (e.g. advertisements promoting unrealistic body images that can lead to eating disorders; advertisements relying on gender stereotypes; promotion of breast milk substitutes for babies under the age of 6 months), distribution of products (e.g. violent computer games, gender-specific toys that based on gender stereotypes influence perception of male/female roles), environmental and land impacts (affecting the ability of local communities to sustain themselves, as well as affecting their health and right to food and water, which disproportionately impact on children).
 Where companies pay insufficient wages to sustain families, the right to education of children may be affected, with children dropping out of school and going to work to help supplement family income.
 Dropping out of school may have disproportionate impacts on girls, as girls with no education are 3 times as likely to marry by 18 as those with a secondary or higher education.
 Over 60% of women (20-24) with no education were married before 18.
 (Girls Not Brides).

-Among them, 152 million are victims of child labour; almost half of them, 73 million, work in hazardous child labour. - In absolute terms, almost half of child labour (72.1 million) is to be found in Africa; 62.1 million in the Asia and the Pacific; 10.7 million in the Americas; 1.2 million in the Arab States and 5.5 million in Europe and Central Asia.
+- More than half of child labour (92.2 million) is found in Africa; 48.7 million in the Asia and the Pacific; 8.3 million in the Americas; 2.4 million in the Arab States, and 8.3 million in Europe and Central Asia.

-42 million (28%) are 12-14 years old; and 37 million (24%) are 15-17 years old. - Hazardous child labour is most prevalent among the 15-17 years old.
-Nevertheless up to a fourth of all hazardous child labour (19 million) is done by children less than 12 years old.
+35.6 million are 12-14 years old, and 35 million are 15-17 years old. - Hazardous child labour is most prevalent among the 15-17 years old.
+Nevertheless, almost up to a third of all hazardous child labour (25,9 million) is done by children less than 12 years old.

 In 2013, The Committee on the Rights of the Child (CRC) adopted General Comment 16 on State obligations regarding the impact of the business sector on children’s rights.
 The General Comment includes guidance on the measures of implementation that are required to prevent and remedy violations of child rights by businesses, and ensure businesses carry out their responsibilities in the realisation of the rights of the child and encourage them to positively contribute to the realisation of these rights.
 Further guidance material has since been developed to advise governments on how to ensure that all business activities respect children’s rights.
 A useful guide for States on how to implement UN CRC General Comment 16 was published by the International Commission of Jurists (ICJ) and UNICEF in 2015.